worldofprasanna/terraform-aws-staticwebsite/README.md

 Note: Please ensure that you have added the Route53 Nameservers to your Domain Registrar (say: Godaddy etc)

 You can find the actual examples [here](examples/README.md)

+## Todo List

+- Skip the Route53 creation, if not needed
+- Add examples to host the subdomain
+- Add tests using Terratest
+- Add contribution guidelines & Issue templates

 ## Maintainers